What are the Power 4 Interventions?

-In collaboration with Johns Hopkins University, ECF supported an analysis to identify the most impactful and cost effective ways to reduce nutrition-related mortality through the scaling up of priority high-impact nutrition interventions.
+In collaboration with Johns Hopkins University, ECF supported an analysis to identify the most impactful and cost effective ways to reduce nutrition-related mortality through the scaling up of priority high-impact malnutrition interventions.
 These interventions were previously highlighted by the Lancet and the World Bank due to their scalable, life-saving potential.
-Researchers found that by scaling up the Power 4 (wasting treatment, multiple micronutrient supplementation during pregnancy, vitamin A supplementation, and breastfeeding promotion) in high-burden countries, we have the potential to save millions of lives.
+Researchers found that by scaling up the Power 4 (prenatal vitamins during pregnancy, breastfeeding promotion, vitamin A supplementation, and wasting treatment) in high-burden countries, there is a strong potential to save millions of lives.

 In the above video, ECF grantee 1,000 Days shows what the Power 4 could do for a child like Rashna.

 These simple, medicinal interventions start during pregnancy with a mother’s use of multiple micronutrient supplementation, a special form of prenatal vitamins consisting of 15 important vitamins and minerals that reduce the odds of infant death and postnatal mortality and increase maternal nutritional status.

 After birth, exclusive breastfeeding for six months further increases a child’s chances of survival – supporting strong immune responses from infancy through adulthood.
 Women who would like to breastfeed often cannot access the support and information they need to meet their breastfeeding goals.
 Skilled breastfeeding counseling can help mothers succeed and protect vulnerable infants from becoming malnourished.

 Vitamin A Supplementation